 The most common causes of readmission at 1-year, with a frequency of more than 1%, are listed in Table.
 5).
 These readmissions were aggregated clinically into ten categories (Table.
 6).

-The rate of first admissions for HF decreased significantly by XX% (about 150 cases) per year and all-cause readmissions increased significantly during the period of observation, on average by 0.7% per year (p<0.001) and readmissions for HF increased by 0.1% per year on average (p=0.08).
-There was no significant trend for all-cause and CV death.
+All-cause readmissions increased significantly during the period of observation, on average by 0.7% per year (p<0.001), and readmissions for HF increased on average by 0.1% per year (p=0.08).
+There were no significant trends for all-cause and CV mortality.

 All-cause mortality of patients who were readmitted compared to those who were not readmitted